Netizens raise nearly US$3,000 for robbed Indonesian banana seller

 SINGAPORE: Netizens have raised more than 37 million rupiah (US$2,783) for an elderly Indonesian man who was robbed while selling bananas on the street.

-Mr Suratman, 94, said the robbers pretended they wanted to buy the fruits, but when he approached their car, they emptied his pocket and drove away with more than 1 million rupiah (US$75).
+Mr Suratman, 94, said the robbers pretended they wanted to buy the fruit, but when he approached their car, they emptied his pockets and drove away with more than 1 million rupiah (US$75).

 He had intended to use the money to buy furniture for the upcoming Hari Raya Aidilfitri, which falls on Jun 25.